 Children’s bodies, schools, and healthcare are increasingly in danger as a result.

-Take Action: Help Kids Facing Conflict and Crisis Stay in School
+Take Action: Download the App and Help Kids Facing Conflict and Crisis Stay In School

 Save the Children commissioned the Peace Research Institute Oslo to gather data for the report titled "Stop the War on Children: Protecting Children in 21st Century Conflict.”
 Researchers found that 420 million children, nearly 1 in 5, were living in conflict-affected areas in 2017, up 30 million from the year before.
 An increase in fighting in urban areas near civil populations and a lack of adherence to international rules is believed to have fueled the spike.

 For the purposes of the report, conflict-affected children were defined as those living within 30 miles of where one or more conflict events took place in a year within a country’s borders.
 Children were most affected by conflict in Afghanistan, Yemen, South Sudan, the Central African Republic, the Democratic Republic of Congo, Syria, Iraq, Mali, Nigeria, and Somalia.

 The number of children who were specifically targeted by acts of violence, including sexual abuse, school attacks, and denial of humanitarian aid, rose to 25,000 in 2017 — the highest ever recorded, up from 10,000 in 2010, according to UN data referenced in the report.